openhive-network/HAfAH/src/hive_fork/Readme.md

 data snapshot for firt block in returned blocks range.
 If the range of returned blocks nums is large, then it may be worth to back to massive sync - detach contexts, execute sync and attach the contexts - it will save triggers overhead during edition of the tables.

+### Non-forking applications
+It is possible to

 ### REVERSIBLE AND IRREVERSIBLE BLOCKS
 IRREVERSIBLE BLOCKS is information (set of database tables) about blocks which blockchain considern as irreveresible - they will never change.
-You can check how th e tables look in the file `src/hive_fork/irreversible_blocks.sql`
+You can check how th e tables look in the file [src/hive_fork/irreversible_blocks.sql](./irreversible_blocks.sql)

 REVERSIBLE BLOCKS (set of database tables) is information about blocks for which blockachain is not sure if they are already irreversible, because they may be a part of fork which will be abandoned soon.
-Please look at `src/hive_fork/reversible_blocks.sql`
+Please look at [src/hive_fork/reversible_blocks.sql](./reversible_blocks.sql)

 Each application should work on a snapshot of blocks information, which is a combination of reversible and irreversible information based on current status of the application's context - its last processed block and fork.